What is Video Streaming: System Requirements Comparison

 You want to make sure your streaming video software is set up with the correct live-streaming system requirements.

-In this post, we will talk about several specific streaming features and how they are incorporated into four popular streaming video software encoders.
+In this post, we cover several specific streaming features and how they are incorporated into four popular streaming video software encoders.
 Let’s quickly review the four streaming video software providers that we will compare in this post: OBS Studio, vMix, Wirecast, and Streamlabs OBS.

 1. OBS Studio